yl-jia/ESPRESSO/README.md

 All code for new plot focusing on "Chromatin organization" and "Lysosome acidity"

-> The stress geneses plot was repotted using true value instead of scaled score, which is better to assess the general stress level.
+> The stress gene(set) plot was replotted using true value instead of scaled score, which is better to assess the general stress level.